Hälsingland: History

 The earliest mention of the people of Hälsingland may be in the Old English poem Widsith, from the 9th or 10th century, where a people called the Hælsings are referred to.
 The first definite mention of the people is made by Adam of Bremen around 1070, in reference to the leidang shipping fleet.

 In the medieval age, the "Helsings" were the Swedish speaking inhabitants of the entire coastal region north of Uppland, a rather imprecise denomination.
 In the early provincial law of Uppland, the border between northern Uppland and Hälsingland was the Ödmården forest.

-In the 13th century a large number of people emigrated from Hälsingland to the southern coasts of Finland, then called Österland.
-They named places after Hälsingland, most notably the river Helsingeå and its first rapids Helsingfors.
-In 1550 the latter gave name to a new town founded next to it by King Gustav Vasa.
-In 1812 the city of Helsinki became capital of Finland.
+According to one theory, the name of the river Helsingå and Helsingfors (later Helsinki), the capital of Finland, was given by settlers from Hälsingland in the 13th century.
+The problem with this theory is that the Finland Swedish dialects of Uusimaa (Nyland) are related to those of Uppland, not Hälsingland.

 The oldest city in Hälsingland is Hudiksvall, chartered in 1582.
 After that, Söderhamn was chartered in 1620.
 In 1942 Hälsingland was granted its third city, Bollnäs, which was to become the last city (in Hälsingland) as city status in Sweden was abolished in 1971.

-The town of Hudiksvall, one of the oldest in Norrland, was ransacked by Russian troops in 1721.
-Hälsinge Regiment was the provincial regiment.